Laid Off vs. Fired: The Differences and Your Employees’ Rights

 In the end, knowing the difference between a layoff and a firing is crucial.
 For HR professionals, you should always be clear with your employees about which category their termination falls into.

-Whenever terminating employees, it’s important to note that a firing is a voluntary termination because a rule was broken or an action was taken by the employee to directly cause their loss of work.
+Whenever terminating employees, it’s important to note that a firing is a voluntary termination because a rule was broken or other action was taken by the employee to directly cause their loss of work.
 A layoff, on the other hand, is completely out of an employee’s control, allowing them to collect unemployment (most of the time) and seek benefits from the company.

-Remember to always consult your legal counsel and your company policies before terminating employees to ensure that you are following all of the applicable laws in your region.
+Remember to always consult your legal counsel and company policies before terminating employees to ensure that you are following all of the applicable laws in your region.

 In need of outplacement assistance?